 - 3) Calgary Parks prohibits: - a) Unauthorized removal of a public tree - b) Damage to a public tree, including roots, trunk, and branches - c) Pruning of a public tree without authorization from Parks, including roots. - d) Stockpiling of material (including soil) within tree protection zones. - e) Work on City-owned land within 6 m of a public tree without a Tree Protection Plan. - f) Construction activities requiring use of or cross any portion of the road Right of Way (including boulevards) without a permit issued by The City of Calgary.
 Permits must be obtained from Calgary Roads' Traffic Permits.
 For further information call 3-1-1 or consult the Calgary Roads' website. - g) Unauthorized soil disturbance on City-owned land within 6 m of a City Tree. - h) Unauthorized deviation from a Tree Protection Plan approved by Calgary Parks. - i) Unauthorized entry into a Tree Protection Zone or interference with tree protection barriers. - j) The attachment of objects to the trunk or branches. - k) The use of equipment for which there is insufficient canopy clearance. - 4) Calgary Parks requires: - a) Work on City-owned lands to be performed by The City of Calgary's forces or by Contractors that have entered into an indemnity agreement with The City of Calgary. - b) Immediate contact with Urban Forestry when damage occurs to a public tree, for assessment and to determine required corrective action. - c) All trees and landscaping on public land to be established and receive construction inspections in accordance with this manual. - d) A completed Public Tree and Stump Removal Application for Development Sites to be included with the Tree Protection Plan if the plan calls for Public Trees to be removed.
-Public tree removals will not be approved if the form is submitted on its own - it must be part of a Tree Protection Plan.
+Public tree removals will not be approved if the form is submitted on its own - it must be part of a Tree Protection Plan. - e) Compensation for trees removed or damaged as per appraisal methodologies accepted by the International Society of Aboriculture (ISA) and as determined to be fair and reasonable by Calgary Parks' Urban Forestry Lead.
+This appraised value is valid for one year from the date of the last appraisal.

-- e) Compensation for trees removed or damaged as per appraisal methodologies accepted by the International Society of Aboriculture (ISA) and as determined to be fair and reasonable by Calgary Parks' Urban Forestry Lead.
 Individual Public Trees can have values ranging in the thousands of dollars depending on size and species.
 Applicants are urged to consider this cost during the design and development phase of a project.
-Applicants that are unfamiliar with tree protection or tree appraisal are advised to consult an arborist (found in the telephone directory under "Tree Service"). - 5) Failure to comply with public tree protection measures may result in fines ranging from \$100 to \$10000, in accordance with The City of Calgary's Tree Protection Bylaw.
-Other compliance measures may be required by a duly appointed Enforcement Officer.
+Applicants that are unfamiliar with tree protection or tree appraisal are advised to consult an arborist (found in the telephone directory under "Tree Service").